 Contributions - Starting on July 1, 2011, Chapter 2011-68 of the Laws of Florida required members of the FRS not enrolled in DROP to contribute 3% of their salary to their retirement.
 Governmental employers are required to make contributions to the FRS based on statewide contribution rates.
 The fiscal year 2016 contribution rate applied to regular employee salaries was 7.26%, including 1.66% for a post-retirement health insurance subsidy ("HIS").
 The fiscal year 2015 contribution rate was 7.37%, which included 1.26% for HIS.
 The fiscal year 2016 contribution rate applied to senior management salaries was 21.43%, including 1.66% HIS.
-The fiscal year 2015 contribution rate was 21.14%, which included 1.26% for HIS.
 The fiscal year 2016 contribution rate applied to the salaries of the employees in DROP was 12.88%, including 1.66% for HIS.
-The fiscal year 2015 contribution rate was 12.28%, which included 1.26% for HIS.
+The fiscal year 2015 contribution rate applied to the salaries of the employees in DROP was 12.88%, including 1.66% for HIS.